The coinage of Apollonia and Dyrrhachium:

 Trident countermark on the club behind neck

-Both types of countermarks obliterate the club behind or below the neck of Athena; in four style groups, which are not in a close sequence within the flow of 17 chronological groups.
-(Maybe a problem of the chronological order of the groups?)
+Both types of countermarks obliterate the club behind or below the neck of Athena; in four style groups, which are scattered through Meta's 17 chronological groups - this warrants that there can be a problem with the suggested chronological order of the Corinthian staters.

 Many Italian hoards contain Corinthian type staters from Corinth and her associate city states (including Dyrrhachium) but the finding place of a countermarked Dyrrhachian stater is mentioned only from the East Sicily hoard.